Glebe Audiotour: seeing what’s left

 Many other sites could be incorporated as further primary / secondary and formal / informal research is undertaken.
 There can be stories generated through involvement of people in the street.
 For example, children from Glebe Point Road Public School could be invited to participate through a series of workshops, and the many new age shops along Glebe Point Road and the Glebe Markets could provide clairvoyant insights on stories to pursue.

-People who have expressed support for the project and have already and/or will continue to assist with research and realisation include – Max Solling whose second book on Glebe will be available in May, Professor John Maynard Director Wollotuka Centre at the University of Newcastle, Bobbie Burke from the Glebe Society and members of the current Balmain/Port Jackson Communist Party who meet in the Toxteth Hotel of Glebe Point Road.
-Glebe Point Road dwellers will be invited to be involved including some clairvoyants in the markets and shops, school children, shop owners whose buildings are parts of the rich left wing history, etc.
+Many people expressed support for the project and have offered assistance with research and realisation include – Max Solling author of a history of Glebe, Bobbie Burke from the Glebe Society and members of the current Balmain/Port Jackson Communist Party who meet in Glebe Point Road’s Toxteth Hotel.
+Glebe Point Road dwellers will be invited to be involved including clairvoyants in the markets and shops, school children, shop owners whose buildings are integral to the rich left wing history, etc.